Teen and Young Worker Safety & Health

 Teen workers are a vulnerable population with unique needs, including different learning styles.
 Many have little to no experience in the workplace.
 This can lead to exposures to serious hazards while working.

 Employers who hire teen workers (workers younger than 18) need to provide safety training that is specific and targeted to hazards in their industry to ensure they understand what necessary measures are in place to protect them.
+A list of prohibited duties, as required under law, is important for teen workers, and employers, to understand.

 This page provides safety and health resource information for employers, supervisors, and teen workers to keep everyone safe and working.